scalableminds/webknossos/docs/volume_annotation.md

 Note that due to performance reasons, 3D flood-fills only work in a small, local bounding box.
 For larger areas we recommend working with the [proofreading tool](./proof_reading.md) instead.

+### Segment Statistics
+WEBKNOSSOS provides handy statistics about your labelled segments, such as the volume and bounding box of a segment.

+There is several ways to access this information:
+1. Right-click any segment to bring up the context menu.
+The segment statics are listed at the end of the context menu.
+2. In the `Segments` tab in the right-hand panel, right-click on any group of segments (or the "Root" group) to bring up a context menu.
+Select `Show Segment Statistics` to access a summary table with statistics for a whole group of labelled segments.
+These can be exported as CSV files for further analysis outside of WEBKNOSSOS.

+In cases, where you only wish to measure a simple distance or surface area, use the [`Measurement Tool`](./tracing_ui.md#the-toolbar) instead.

+// TODO image

 ### Mappings / On-Demand Agglomeration